Once you have identified the sign of high humidity like:

 - 90-100 %( Very wet air) – Puddles of water can be seen clearly on the floor.
 The ACH = 6

 On most dehumidifiers, you find their Air changes per hour (ACH) values clearly indicated.

 - The area size to be dehumidified –

 the capacity of any dehumidifier is the amount of moisture (measured in pints) extracted in a span of 24 hours.

 This means that smaller capacity dehumidifiers are only ideal to remove moisture in smaller rooms.
-It therefore important to ensure you buy a dehumidifier whose capacity is directly correlated to the square feet of the house.
+It is therefore important to ensure you buy a dehumidifier whose capacity is directly correlated to the square feet of the house.

 Here is a simple guide from the association of home appliance manufacturers (AHAM) for the recommended dehumidifier’s capacity to house size.